avl/noatun/docs/book.md

 garbage collection and an automatically materialized view.
 It's suitable for unreliable networks and can be used in embedded applications (std required).

-Features:

- * Multi master distribution - writes can be made on any node, even when offline
+Unique selling points:
+ * Robust, completely automatic multi-master replication
+ * Full functionality even offline, even for long offline periods.
+ * Noatun fakes a linear history: your application doesn't have to consider concurrency.
+You're an
+   expert in your domain, you shouldn't have to solve distributed computing just because your customers have offline requirements.
+ * Perfectly suited for when internet connectivity cannot be guaranteed.

+Additional features:
- * 100% decentralized - nodes in the network do not need to be assigned unique ids - all they need to agree on is the message format.
+ * 100% decentralized - nodes in the network do not need to be assigned unique ids - all they need to agree on is the event format and definition.
  * Data model is 100% event based.
 Current database state is a function only of current events.
  * Works in any network - and does not require unique network addresses
  * Deterministic replay and time travel for easy debugging
  * Robust persistent store optimized for availability
- * Automatic pruning of old messages
+ * Automatic pruning of stale events
  * Excellent read performance.
 Reading from Noatun is almost as fast as reading from regular pure rust data structures in RAM.
  * Good write performance.
-Writing messages to disk is very fast, and projecting them to the materialized view is often reasonable fast too, but depends on the user logic.
+Writing events to disk is very fast, and projecting them to the materialized view is often reasonable fast too, but depends on the user logic.

 ## Functional overview